-Section 8109-4.8.3.1 - Applicability
+Section 8109-4.8.3 - Surface Water Features, Vegetation Modification, Wildlife Crossing Structures, and Wildlife Impermeable Fencing

 - a.
 This Sec.
 8109-4.8.3 applies to the structures and wildlife impermeable fencing (collectively referred to as "development" in this Sec.
 8109-4.8.3) described below, except to the extent any such development is exempt pursuant to Sec.
-8109-4.8.3.2: - (1) Construction of any new structure that requires a Zoning Clearance or other permit required under Article 5 with a gross floor area of 120

-- (2) Installation of new or replacement wildlife impermeable fencing that forms an enclosed area on lots zoned Open Space (OS) or Agricultural Exclusive (AE), including installation of wildlife impermeable fencing to facilitate livestock grazing.
+8109-4.8.3.2: - (1) Construction of any new structure that is subject to a permitting requirement under Article 5 (i.e., a Zoning Clearance or other permit is required under Article 5) with a gross floor area of 120 square feet or more inclusive of open-roofed structures, or any addition to an existing structure, that is subject to a permitting requirement under Article 5 (i.e., a Zoning Clearance or other permit is required under Article 5) and that will result in any new fuel modification required by the Ventura County Fire Protection District. - (2) Installation of new or replacement wildlife impermeable fencing that forms an enclosed area on lots zoned Open Space (OS) or Agricultural Exclusive (AE), including installation of wildlife impermeable fencing to facilitate livestock grazing.
 For purposes of this Sec.
 8109-4.8, the term "enclosed area" means an area that is enclosed by wildlife impermeable fencing regardless of whether the fence or wall contains one or more gates or doors that can be opened to allow access.
-Wildlife impermeable fencing that includes unobstructed vertical_gaps of at least 24 inches at intervals of 50 linear feet or less does not form an "enclosed area." - (3) Vegetation modification unless otherwise exempt pursuant to Sec.
-8109-4.8.3.2. - (4) Fence posts, corner posts, and gate uprights that are prohibited in Sec.
-8109-4.8.3.3.d.
+Wildlife impermeable fencing that includes unobstructed vertical gaps of at least 24 inches at intervals of 50 linear feet or less does not form an "enclosed area." - (3) Vegetation modification unless otherwise exempt pursuant to Sec.
+8109-4.8.3.2 below. - (4) Fence posts, corner posts, and gate uprights that are prohibited in Sec.
+8109-4.8.3.3(d) below.